 Looks good so far.
 Now, we basically need to repeat the above for other groups: Finalist, Semifinals, Quarterfinals, 2nd Round, 1st Round.
 Save changes and check the map on the “Preview” tab:

 Wow!
 That’s quite impressive albeit not very informative for now.
 Indeed, there is a place to improve FIFA’s best results map.
 Let’s add a map legend somewhere on the map that would explain which color corresponds to which World Cup result.
 We’ll use the “Points” tab for that.
 Double-click the map to add a point.
 A typical use of points is to mark cities on the map, but we’ll use them to make a legend.
 Configure points so that their colors matched the colors of our groups and give them corresponding names.
-You can adjust fonts, size and even assign some click action to the point (which we do not need here, though).
+You can adjust fonts, and size and even assign some click action to the point (which we do not need here, though).

 After adding all points, we end up with the following infographics.